Kaa: 1994 live-action film

-Kaa appears in the 1994 live-action adaptation as a large Burmese Python, though most of his appearances are created using both animatronics and computer-generated imagery, though they did use an unnamed trained anaconda.
+Kaa appears in the 1994 live-action adaptation.
+Most of his appearances were created using animatronics and computer-generated imagery, although an unnamed trained anaconda was also used.

 Kaa is depicted as a far more menacing predator who lives in Monkey City with King Louie, guarding the orangutan's treasure from intruders.
 Kaa attacks Mowgli and tries to drown him in a moat, but Mowgli wounds him with a dagger, forcing him to flee in a cloud of blood.
-Louie summons Kaa again after Mowgli defeats Captain Boone and Boone begins stealing treasure; Kaa scares Boone into the moat, where the stolen treasure weighs him down to the bottom.
-Struggling to free himself, Boone sees the skeletal remains of Kaa's past victims moments before he meets his death by the python.
+Later, Louie summons Kaa again after Mowgli defeats Captain Boone and Boone begins stealing treasure; Kaa scares Boone into the moat, where the stolen treasure weighs him down to the bottom.
+Struggling to free himself, Boone sees the skeletal remains of Kaa's former victims before being killed by the python.

 2016 live-action/CGI hybrid film

-Kaa appears in the 2016 remake of the 1967 film as an indian python.
-This version of Kaa is female and voiced by Scarlett Johansson.
+Kaa appears in the 2016 remake of the 1967 film as a giant female Indian python, voiced by Scarlett Johansson.

-As in the 1967 film, Kaa is a villain desiring to hypnotize and eat Mowgli but like the 2003 sequel Kaa has a minor role.
-While Mowgli is hypnotized, Kaa reveals that he came to live in the jungle after Shere Khan killed his father and Bagheera found him, then describes to him the power of the dangerous "red flower", fire.
-Kaa tries to devour Mowgli, but Baloo discovers her and rescues Mowgli.
+As in the 1967 film, Kaa is a villain who desires to hypnotize and eat Mowgli; but like the 2003 sequel, she has a minor role.
+While she hypnotizes the boy, she reveals that he came to live in the jungle after Shere Khan killed his father and Bagheera found him, then show him the dangerous power of the "red flower" (aka the fire).
+Soon, the snake wraps her coils around Mowgli and tries to devour him, but Baloo interferes and fights her, therefore rescuing the boy.

-Johansson described Kaa in an interview as a "window into Mowgli's past" who uses storytelling to seduce and entrap Mowgli, noting that the way Kaa moves is "very alluring" and "almost coquettish".
+Johansson described Kaa in an interview as a "window into Mowgli's past", who uses storytelling to seduce and entrap Mowgli, noting that the way Kaa moves is "very alluring" and "almost coquettish".
 Johansson also recorded a new version of "Trust in Me" for the film, saying the song was "a strange melody.
 We wanted it to be a lullaby, but it has a very mysterious sound."